danchoi/virb/README.md

 ## Motivation

 The IRB is Ruby's interactive REPL.
 IRB is a very handy tool, but its text-editing capabilities are limited.
-Virb wraps IRB in a Vim session and gives you convenient ways to evaluate Ruby code from Vim.
+Virb wraps an IRB session in a Vim session and gives you convenient ways to evaluate Ruby code from Vim.

 Virb inverts the approach taken by the [interactive_editor](https://github.com/jberkel/interactive_editor) gem and